shamsaravaiah/DE-assignment-implementation/README.md

   I have assigned a pipeline level variable and assigned an old date value.
 Inside the forEach activity of the child pipeline I compare the data variable with the lastModified of the current file, if greater I swap the date variable with lastModified to preserve the latest date.
-I then assign the filename to a variable using Setvariable activity Then i copy the file to the destination using the lastet file name using the copyData activity
+I then assign the filename to a variable using Setvariable activity Then i copy the file to the destination using the lastet file name using the copyData activity Aim is to extract fresh and latest files from source and copy it to destination

 </details>